Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

     > This is a script that changes the working directory to the user's home directory.
 No shell variables are used

 4. 3-listfiles

+    > This is a script that displays current directory contents in a long format

 5. 4-listmorefiles
 6. 5-listfilesdigitonly
 7. 6-firstdirectory